Shaun Edwards: Early life

 Edwards was England schoolboy captain at both rugby league and rugby union, and had been pursued by several clubs.

 His younger brother, Billy-Joe, also played rugby league for Wigan until his death, in a car crash, in 2003.
 His son James was an academy player at Wasps and played at scrum-half.
-Edwards is a Roman Catholic, and his uncle, Fr John Johnson, is the sub-dean of Wigan and the parish priest of St John's and St Mary's churches in the town.
+Edwards is a Roman Catholic, and his uncle, Fr John Johnson, was the sub-dean of Wigan and the parish priest of St John's and St Mary's churches in the town until he retired in 2023.